Skip to main content

 To edit the Domain Routing Subnet, follow the steps below:

-1. Navigate to Settings > WPC.
+1. Navigate to Settings → WPC.

-3. Edit the IPv4 and IPv6 ranges in the Domain Routing Subnet section.
+3. In the Domain Routing Subnet section:

 4. Click Update.